alba4k/albafetch/README.md

 # Dependencies

 ## Build dependencies
-These will usually also install the relative [runtime dependencies](#runtime-dependencies) Dependencies marked with an asterisk are optional.
-This means that if not installed at compile-time, albafetch will be compiles with custom implementations of the functions used.
+These will usually also install the relative [runtime dependencies](#runtime-dependencies).
+Dependencies marked with an asterisk are optional.
+This means that if they're not installed at compile-time, albafetch will be compiled with custom implementations of some functions.

 * [libpci](https://github.com/pciutils/pciutils)\*:
   Used to get gpu information